public-key-cryptography/public-key-editor/README.md

 	equation for the one-time signature key r = a ^ k (mod p), and a third equation for the signature s = k m + x r (mod p-1) where p is the base modulus and p-1 is the exponent modulus.

-	The integer discrete log cipher (modulo a prime) requires a public key vector y1 = a1^x1 a2^x2 and y2 = a2^x1 a3^x2 (mod p) instead of a public key number y = a ^ x (mod p) so that a cryptanalyst would have to solve the discrete log problem to find the public key agreement e = a1^(k1 x1) a2^ (k1 x2 + k2 x1) a3^(k2 x2) instead of multiplying the logarithms to find e = a ^ (k x).
-This is a matrix-like cipher because it uses the parameters { { a1, a2 }, { a2, a3 } } but it doesn't use
-	matrix arithmetic.

-	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b (mod p) are not included in the software because they are also broken by quantum computing.
-In addition, the complexity of elliptic curves makes the ciphers vulnerable to attack without solving the ecdlp or underlying math problem if the parameters a, b, and p are not chosen correctly, and nobody knows how to choose the parameters of the curves to protect against all unknown attacks.
+	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b (mod p) are not included in the software because the elliptic curve discrete log function has a periodicity.
+In addition, the complexity of elliptic curves makes the ciphers vulnerable to attack without solving the ecdlp or underlying math problem if the parameters a, b, and p are not chosen correctly, and nobody knows how to choose the parameters of the curves to protect against all un- known attacks.

 	Ciphers based on polynomial factorization and error-correcting codes also are not used or included in the public key class because they are not secure for any key size.